jimmygizmo/nucleus/README.md

 - Local, for development
 - On a VM or Kubernetes cluster in the cloud
-- Logical database and admin user createion (not yet automated but will be soon)
+- Logical database and admin user creation (not yet automated but will be soon)
 - Configuration

 ----